Posted: Wed May 12, 2010 2:36 pm Post subject: Is my voice monotone?

 As an independent person - I think that you sound fine.
 If we were chatting over coffee, I would enjoy listening to you (as long as you didn't try to feed me wax worms )

 No, your voice sounds normal to me.
-Not that you should in any way take this as a professional opinion (since I've never, you know, actually met or evaluated you), but I am actually a speech pathologist, so I've heard plenty of monotone people (strokes, autism, etc.), and your voice seems to vary appropriately in pitch. _________________ "We are all more human than anything else."
+Not that you should in any way take this as a professional opinion (since I've never, you know, actually met or evaluated you), but I am actually a speech pathologist, so I've heard plenty of monotone people (strokes, autism, etc.), and your voice seems to vary appropriately in pitch. _________________ Not all those who wander are lost... but I generally am.

 Last edited by LostInSpace on Wed May 12, 2010 9:23 pm; edited 2 times in total